unityjaeger/Bolt/docs/src/content/docs/guides/gjk.md

     in_tolerance: number
 ): (Vector3?, number?, Vector3?)
 ```
 The return values in order are hit point, distance and hit normal.
+The distance is measured in world-space units along the cast, not returned as a fraction of `ray_direction`.

 If the hit point is `nil`, then the other two return values will also be `nil`.